ThatMightyGuy/Sapphire60VM/README.md

 This is an emulator of an architecture I've made up.

-The intended purpose is for it to eventually become a Minecraft mod inspired by TIS-100 and TIS-3D.
+The intended purpose is for it to eventually become a Minecraft mod called Retrograde, inspired by TIS-100 and TIS-3D.

 I've made it to be simple yet fun to program for, by making the experience itself different enough to not feel like a day job.